 Our ability to feel orientated while stationary or moving, relies on a complex interaction of a variety of sensory systems; our eyes, the balance systems in our inner ears, and the information from movement, touch and joint sensors throughout our body.
 When we turn our head, our eyes, neck muscle sensors and two inner ears all give matching information to the brain.

 If something causes a mismatch in the information, it affects our sense of orientation and causes vertigo.
 In MS, these symptoms are caused by damage to the areas that coordinate perception and response to visual and spatial information.
 There are other non MS causes of vertigo.

-Research suggests that one in five people with MS will be affected by vertigo at some time.
+Research suggests that one in three people with MS will be affected by vertigo at some time.